event-engine/docs/docs/tutorial/bonus_III.md

 ```

 That's it!
-You can use the [Swagger UI](http://localhost:8080/swagger/index.html#/) to test changes.
+You can use [Cockpit](https://localhost:4444) to test the changes.

 Or wait!
 We did not run the tests!